-- The fuel fill deck fitting is marked GAS. - If you have problems filling the fuel tank, see if the fuel fill hose or fuel tank vent hose is kinked or collapsed. - If there are no visible signs of a problem, contact your local dealer.
+- Depending on engine type, the fuel fill deck fitting is marked either GAS or DIESEL. - If you have problems filling the fuel tank, see if the fuel fill hose or fuel tank vent hose is kinked or collapsed. - If there are no visible signs of a problem, contact your local dealer.